vaostic/stats2021_exer_OpenFiles/README.md

 ### RStudio part

 * In RStudio open the R markdown file (.Rmd) by clicking on it in the Files pane.
 * Complete the steps outlined in the assignment.
+(See the assignment answer sheet file included in this repository.)
 * Create a markdown (.md) document by clicking the Knit button.
 Make sure the markdown file gets saved in the same folder as the R markdown file so it will get pushed back to your GitHub repository.

 ### Jamovi part